cnjinhao/nana-handbook/Nana Handbook.md

 }
 ```

 Draws the text directly on the surface of form.
-The class `drawing` set a drawer for the specified widget and that drawer will be invoked everytime the widget refreshes.
+The class `drawing` set a drawer for the specified widget and the drawer will be invoked everytime the widget refreshes.

 ## EVENT HANDLING